ParrishJ/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+  - Server-side routing involves a client retrieving individual documents one by one which are stored on the server.
+Client-side routing involves all of those documents being retrieved all at once and loading them dynamically as they are needed by the client.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  - The, “post” method is responsible for the create, or ‘C’, in CRUD.
+Using this request, the client directs the server to create or store new information.
+The, “get” method is responsible for the read or, “R” in CRUD.
+Using this request, the client requests new information from the server.
+The, “put” method is responsible for the update or, “U” in CRUD.
+Using this request, the client directs that information already stored on the server be updated.
+The, “delete” method is responsible for the delete or, “D” in crud.
+Using this request, the client requests that the server deletes information.

-- [ ] Mention three tools we can use to make AJAX requests.
+* [ ] Mention three tools we can use to make AJAX requests.

+  - The Axios and jQuery libraries and the fetch Javascript method are three tools used to make AJAX requests.

 ## Project Set Up